Assisted Reproductive Technology (ART)

 - Surrogacy.
-In cases where a couple is unable to carry a pregnancy themselves, their embryo or sperm may be implanted in a woman with a healthy uterus, who can carry the baby to term.
+In cases where a woman is unable to carry a pregnancy themselves, their embryo or sperm may be transferred to a woman with a healthy uterus, who can carry the baby to term.

 Each type of ART has its own benefits and risks.
 Most types of ART have been observed to have similar success rates, with 20-22% of ART treatments resulting in the birth of at least one baby.